carmenbianca/report-liferay/plan.md

 - Someone from QA.
 - Someone from Engineering.
 This is also probably an end-user.

 ### What are the available technical solutions in the field of licensing compliance?
-Are they suitable for automating Liferay's licensing policies?
+Which of these are suitable for automating Liferay's licensing policies?

 There are various existing technical solutions in the field of licensing compliance.
 An *available product analysis* is made of these solutions.
 In